hzamani/active_record-acts_as/README.md

 **Make sure** that column names do not match on parent and subclass tables, that will make SQL statements ambiguous and invalid!
-Specially **DO NOT** use timestamps on subclasses, if you need them define them on parent table and they will be touched after submodel updates (You can use the option `touch: false` skip this behaviour).
+Specially **DO NOT** use timestamps on subclasses, if you need them define them on parent table and they will be touched after submodel updates (You can use the option `touch: false` to skip this behaviour).

 Now `Pen` and `Book` **acts as** `Product`, i.e. they inherit `Product`s **attributes**, **methods** and **validations**.
 Now you can do things like these: